remotemerge/totp-php/README.md

 ---

-## **Try without Docker (PHP Server)**
+## **Try with PHP**

 For a lightweight setup, use PHP's built-in server.
-This method is ideal for quick local testing and doesn’t require Docker.
+This method is ideal for quick local testing and doesn't require Docker.
 Follow these steps:

 1. Clone the repository:
    ```bash